 The application of JavaScript continues to expand, and our responsibility is to persistently seek solutions that benefit our projects and enterprises.

 We trust that this information has either resolved your issues or, at the very least, improved your ability to identify them effectively.
 Integrating Prerender will mitigate some of these JavaScript-related concerns.
-Get started with Prerender today
+Watch a video below to see how it works.

 When you click on a website, your browser sends a request to the site’s server to retrieve (fetch) the necessary files (like HTML, CSS, JavaScript, images, etc.).
 This is used to build the final visual representation of the page (rendering), and it takes place every time you navigate to a page.
 Now, to speed up the process, we can render the page ahead of time.
 How, you might ask?
 We send a pre-rendered static HTML version of the page to the client, providing a faster and more seamless experience to the user or search engine.

-• Prerender: This service helps pre-render your website’s JavaScript content, creating a static HTML version that search engines can easily crawl and index.
+- Prerender.io: This technical SEO tool helps pre-render your website’s JavaScript content, creating a static HTML version that search engines can easily crawl and index in a fraction of the time.
+It’s much more cost-effective than server-side rendering, and is particularly beneficial for large, frequently-changing JavaScript sites or SPAs.